Things to do in Seville in 1 day

 In the heart of the Triana neighbourhood, the headquarters of the Hermandad de la Esperanza de Triana brotherhood stands as the temple of the Marineros.
 Next to the banks of the Guadalquivir, the Chapel houses the Esperanza de Triana, as devout as the Macarena, as well as the Cristo de las Tres Caídas (Christ of the Three Fallen).
 Next to the chapel is the Museo de la Hermandad, where you can buy some souvenirs.

-Calle Pureza (where it is located) is one of the most special streets to see in Seville.
+Calle Pureza (where it is located) is one of the most special streets.
 In the early hours of Good Friday morning it becomes a witness to the Brotherhood’s penitential procession, and is one of the most interesting places to visit during Holy Week.

 Located just a few minutes from the Town Hall, this is a collegiate church to visit in Seville, whose construction is also linked to the Muslim period.
 Built in the Roman period, it was the first aljama of the city (until the construction of the aljama Mayor of the Cathedral).
 After the arrival of the Christians, they reconverted the temple, changing the orientation and distribution, but respecting the spaces.

 At the end of the 17th century, it was decided to rebuild the church, but when it was almost finished, the church collapsed, and so in the face of the discouragement, it was rebuilt years later.
-Nowadays, it is one of the most iconic squares in the city, as well as one of the churches to see in Seville.
+Nowadays, it is one of the most iconic squares in the city.

 alcazar sevilla head